 The researchers noted that PCR molecular test currently used for COVID-19 diagnosis has very high accuracy but entails a complex preparation process to extract or refine the virus.

-The test is not suitable for use in small farming or fishing villages, or airport or drive-thru screening clinics as it requires expensive equipment as well as skilled experts, they said.
+The test is not suitable for use in small farming, fishing villages, or airport or drive-thru screening clinics as it requires expensive equipment and skilled experts, they said.

-The researchers designed the test kit to produce nucleic acid binding reaction to show fluorescence only when COVID-19 RNA is present.
+The researchers designed the test kit to produce nucleic acid binding reaction, showing fluorescence only when COVID-19 RNA is present.

 The virus can be detected immediately without any preparation process with high sensitivity in a short time.
 And it is as accurate as the current PCR diagnostic method.

 Using the new technology, they found the SARS-CoV-2 virus RNA, the cause of COVID-19, from an actual patient sample in about 30 minutes.